Types of Export Incentive Schemes & Benefits in India

 Zero duty EPCG (Export Promotion Capital Goods) Scheme

 In this scheme, which applies to exporters of electronic products, import of capital goods for production, pre-production, and post-production is allowed at zero percent customs duty if the export value is at least six times the duty saved on capital goods imported.
-The exporter needs to verify this value(Export Obligation) within six years of issuing date.
+The exporter needs to verify this value(Export Obligation) within six years of the issuing date.

 Post Export EPCG Duty Credit Scrip Scheme